jesshohohoho/learnyloopy/UserGuide.md

 ### ***🧑‍🏫 Become a Tutor***

 - Click the `Become A Tutor` button located at the middle-bottom.
-- Fill in your basic and detail information at the popup window.
+- Fill in your basic and detail information at the pop-up window.

 ![Figure_guidedlearning6](UserGuide_Fig/guidedlearning6.png)